Nizar1999/Codeships/README.md

 # *The tides of war rage on..* !

-C++ implementation of Battleships completely playable on the Window's commandline!
+C++ implementation of Battleships completely functional on the Window's commandline!
 Playable offline and over LAN.

 # Features